 The Boston Transcript newspaper (or Boston Evening Transcript) is sometimes cited as a source of genealogical information about New England families.
 For a long time, I wondered about that.
-Eventually I noted some entries I wanted to see, and accessed it on microfilm at the New England Historic Genealogical Society library and more recently, online.
+Eventually I noted some entries I wanted to see, and accessed it on microfilm at the Boston Public Library and more recently, online.

 The Boston Transcript